Music lovers, thrill seekers, conversationalists all across the fruited plain, Rushlin Bohr, joining you here together in the darkness.

 It's right where the Democrat Party should be, according to her.

-Most Democrats are still happy with Obama.
+However, because the Democrat Party has gone so far left, most Democrats are still happy with Obama.

 At least the majority of them are.

-His numbers are not as high as they were, obviously in 2008, 2009, but most Democrats still okay With Obama.
+His numbers are not as high as they were, obviously, 2008, 2009.

-And she's got the task now of separating herself from all of this, that is, the Obama presidency.
+And she's got the task now of separating herself from all of this, that is the Obama presidency.

 But she can't go too far because the Democrat Party is extreme left.